Easy Brownie Recipe (Just Like Box Brownies)

 What You’ll Need

 Here’s a list of ingredients needed to make these moist, flavorful brownies.
-Be sure to scroll to the recipe card below for exact measurements.
+Be sure to scroll to the recipe card below for a printable list.

 • All-purpose flour – Feel free to use your favorite 1:1 gluten-free flour instead.